 i. collide?

-The collide?
-Switch can be turned on or off, this is controls whether the different agents can collide and bounce of one another.
+The collide? switch can be turned on or off and controls whether the different agents can collide and bounce off one another.

 ii. random-walk

-The random-walk switch allows the cells to NASIR EXPLAIN.., , and extracellular medium be expected to
+The random-walk switch activates/deactivates a random motion of the molecules in the simulation.
+When de-activated, the molecules move in the periplasm, cytoplasm , and extracellular medium with very simple kinetics in which the path taken assumes no collisions other than with the proteins discussed.
+The random-walk switch activation causes the randomisation of the propagation direction of the particles and so is an approximation to the Brownian motion which these particles would be expected to experience.

 3. Input Controls

-There is also 4 input controls which allow the user to control the probabilities of a specific binding mechanisms measured using percentages.
-These control the probability of;
+There are also 4 input controls which allow the user to control the probabilities of specific binding mechanisms.
+These are expressed in percentages and control the probability of;

 tatA proteins binding to PP1.

-The PP1 binding to the tatB-C complexes..
+PP1 binding to the tatB-C complexes.

-A degradation protein degrading PP1 or the PP1-microcystin complexes.
+Degradation proteins degrading PP1 or the PP1-microcystin complexes

 PP1 binding to microcystin